-- Take the protective cap off the vial (Figure 8). - Clean the vial stopper with an alcohol wipe (Figure 9).
-Let the stopper dry. - If using a transfer device, follow the instructions provided by the device manufacturer. - If using a needle and a syringe to transfer HIZENTRA, follow the instructions below: - Attach a sterile transfer needle to a 0 sterile syringe (Figure 10). - Pull out the plunger of the syringe to 0 fill the syringe with air.
-Make sure that the amount of air is the same as the amount of HIZENTRA you will transfer from the vial. - Put the HIZENTRA vial on a flat sur-0 face.
-Keeping the vial upright, insert the transfer needle into the center of the rubber stopper. - Check that the tip of the needle is not 0 in the liquid.
+- Take the protective cap off the vial (Figure 8). · Clean the vial stopper with an alcohol wipe (Figure 9).
+Let the stopper dry. - If using a transfer device, follow the instructions provided by the device manufacturer. - If using a needle and a syringe to transfer HIZENTRA, follow the instructions below: - Attach a sterile transfer needle to a sterile syringe (Figure 10). - Pull out the plunger of the syringe to fill the syringe with air.
+Make sure that the amount of air is the same as the amount of HIZENTRA you will transfer from the vial - Put the HIZENTRA vial on a flat surface.
+Keeping the vial upright, insert the transfer needle into the center of the rubber stopper. - Check that the tip of the needle is not in the liquid.
 Then, push the plunger of the syringe down.
-This will inject the air from the syringe into the airspace of the vial. - Leaving the needle in the stopper, 0 carefully turn the vial upside down (Figure 11). - 0 the syringe to fill the syringe with HIZENTRA. - 0 of the stopper. - 0 in the sharps container. - prescribed dose, repeat this step.
+This will inject the air from the syringe into the airspace of the vial. - Leaving the needle in the stopper. carefully turn the vial upside down (Figure 11). - Slowly pull back on the plunger of the syringe to fill the syringe with HIZENTRA. - Take the filled syringe and needle out of the stopper - Take off the needle and throw it away in the sharps container.